Ban Phung highest terraces.

 Two to eight trekkers on most routes.
 Ridge programmes cap at six.

-Itineraries follow terrain, weather and homestay meals — not a minibus schedule.
+Itineraries follow the terrain, weather and homestay meals — not a minibus schedule.

 No payment on this site.
-Send an enquiry — we reply with availability, a clear price and what to pack.
+Enquire about a departure.
+We reply with availability, a clear price and what to pack.

 Enquire about a departure